-It's important for anyone who has a head injury to be evaluated by a doctor within a day or two of the injury, even if emergency care isn't required.
+It's important for anyone who has a head injury to be evaluated by a doctor, even if emergency care isn't required.

 If your child has received a head injury that concerns you, call your child's doctor immediately.
 Depending on the signs and symptoms, your doctor may recommend seeking immediate medical care.